rax845163/federatorai-operator/docs/crd_alamedaservice.md

   This field is integer type and is mandatory if type is *pvc*.
 It claims a persistent volume from K8s with the size.
 - class
   This field is string type and is mandatory if type is *pvc*.
 It claims a persistent volume from K8s of the class.
-- accessModes
+- accessMode
   This field is string type.
 Is shows how the claimed volume is mounted.
-Default is *[ReadWriteOnce]*
+Default is *ReadWriteOnce*

 ### Section Schema for Each Component

 Here lists the schema for each component:
 - image
   This field is a string type.
 It sets the image name to be pulled.
+- imagePullPolicy
+  This field is string type.
+It follows the K8s [image spec](https://kubernetes.io/docs/concepts/containers/images/) of container to pull images.
 - version
   This field is a string type.
 It sets the version tag of image to be pulled.
 > **Note:** The image location to be pulled is devided by field *image* and version with format "*image*:*version*"
-- storage
+- storages
   This is also the storage schema described above.